DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

      that implements state-of-the-art object detection algorithms.
      It is written in Python and powered by the [Caffe2](https://github.com/facebookarchive/caffe2) deep learning framework.
+   *
+   * [GeoGebra](https://www.geogebra.org/) is dynamic mathematics software for all levels of education that brings together geometry, algebra, spreadsheets, graphing, statistics and calculus in one easy-to-use package.
+[Mandelbrot example](https://www.geogebra.org/m/BUVhcRSv#material/Npd3kBKn).

 ---
 ### <a name="tensorflow-for-android" />TensorFlow for Android